oroinc/documentation/user/storefront/getting-started/general-layout.rst

 Manage General Layout in the Storefront
 =======================================

 The screenshots in this guide are provided for illustration purposes only and use the default demo design.
 The layout, design and functionality of your application may be different.
-Elements such the the way product menu is displayed, the availability of the quick access menu and quick links are configured in the back-office :ref:`theme settings <configuration--commerce--design--theme>`.
+Elements such the the way product menu is displayed, the availability of the quick access menu and quick links are configured in the back-office :ref:`theme configuration <back-office-theme-configuration>` settings.

 .. _frontstore-guide--navigation-top: